rogerboesch/iQL/README.md

 - *Touch support (not yet finished)*

 It is currently very much work in progress and still needs much improvement.

+ ## TODO

+ - Copy/Paste code (to simplfy exchange of SuperBasic ocde)
+ - iCloud/Google Drive integration (To add disc images and files to iQL)

 ## Build iQL